2023 Solar Incentives Guide for Lauderhill, FL - Tax Credits & Rebates

 Next Steps for Installing Solar in Lauderhill

-Solar incentives may be offered by the Florida government, the federal government or your local utility company.
-The variety of available solar incentives has facilitated the nationwide growth of solar energy use in the last 15 years.
-Speaking with your local Lauderhill solar panel installation expert is the best first step towards getting the most money possible when you switch to solar energy.
+Solar incentives might be offered by the federal government, the Florida government or your local utility company.
+The variety of available incentives has contributed to a large increase in solar energy use in the last 15 years.
+Getting in touch with your local Lauderhill solar panel installer is the right first step towards getting the most money possible when you switch to solar energy.

 EcoWatch's Lauderhill, FL Solar Incentives FAQs

 If your solar panels were installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-If you had your system installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the date of installation.
-Talking to the company that installed your system, or any local Lauderhill solar installer, can help you understand what incentives you qualify for.
+If you installed your system between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the year it was installed.
+Reaching out to the company that installed your solar system, or any local Lauderhill solar installer, can help you learn what incentives you qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.